MarkStrendin/Recipes/readme.md

 These are recipes that I've tried and that worked well enough to write down somewhere.

-I used to keep these as word documents, but I feel that this might be easier to manage, look up, and share with others.

 ## Deserts
  - [Banana Cream Pie](/Deserts/Banana-Cream-Pie.md)
  - [Brownies](/Deserts/Brownies.md)